phellipeandrade/oid-generator/README.md

-# oid-gen
+# oid-generator

 A lightweight utility that allows you to easily generate an ObjectId

-this module has no external dependencies and is licensed under the MIT License.
+this module is licensed under the MIT License.

 ## Installation & Usage